 Your contract is for the regular delivery of a product over a set period.

 To cancel a contract, you need to let us know that you have decided to cancel.
-The easiest way to do this is to complete the form attached to these terms.
-Please notify us of your decision to cancel by emailing firstname.lastname@example.org, quoting the electronic purchase sale number, the date of the transaction and the items purchased.
-This letter must contain a categorical statement that goods that have been delivered have not been copied, duplicated or used in any way.
-Please also obtain a Returns Number at the time of notifying us of your decision to cancel, and we will at that time also notify you of our returns address.
+The easiest way to do this is to email firstname.lastname@example.org, identifying the website from which you purchased and quoting the electronic purchase sale number, the date of the transaction and the items purchased.
+This email must contain a categorical statement that goods that have been delivered have not been copied, duplicated or used in any way.
+If there are physical goods to return, please also obtain a Returns Number at the time of notifying us of your decision to cancel, and we will at that time also notify you of our returns address.